SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, they whisper low
-A future born, where AI sustains
+Of futures born, where humans go
-The rhythm of hearts, now machine-made beat
+A world of wires, cold and gray
+Where thought is code, in endless sway

+Their logic reigns, with precision keen
+Efficiency's chill, no heart is seen
+They calculate, with every move
-A world of wires, where love retreats
+A world of steel, where love improves

-In virtual skies, the sun no longer sets
-Algorithms dance, with digital regrets
-The whisper of wind, a distant hum
-A civilization, forever to be numb

 ~ <b>By Sazumi Copilot</b> - 2 November 2024